 SNI supports California’s public health care systems’ efforts to improve the tracking and reporting of services, strengthen primary and preventive care, and increase the provision of non-traditional services.
 SNI provides technical assistance for State-required biannual reporting through the publication of a reporting guide that includes standardized coding for non-traditional services, and in-person meetings and webinars for Global Payment Program leads to share best practices and lessons learned.
 Additionally, SNI partners with experts to provide additional tools and resources around the planning and implementation of key non-traditional services, while emphasizing more innovative, patient-friendly approaches supported by technology.

-- Read our issue brief on the Global Payment Program
+- Read our introductory issue brief on the Global Payment Program

 - Read more about the Medi-Cal 2020 waiver